belwals/git-tag-helper/README.md

 1. Generate and push tags:
    * Once the command helper is configured, you can use the following command from the git repository (main or feature branch):
      ```
-     tag -t true # generates and pushes the tag to the remote repository
+     tag -t true # This generates and pushes the tag to the remote repository.
      ```
    * Use tag -h to get suggestions about the repository.
+2. Default behavior: Without the -t option, the script only generates the tag locally and does not push it.
+3. Branch name handling:
+   * Main/Master: Tags will be in the format YYYYMMDDHHMMSS.<commit_hash>
+   * Feature Branch: Tags will be in the format YYYYMMDDHHMMSS.<commit_hash>-<branch_name>

+## Customization:
+The script can be customized to modify the tag format or behavior (advanced users).

-2. Example:
+## Example:
-   * Tag helper is being used and updated on one of my repositories, and pushed multiple commits to github <a href="https://github.com/belwals/docker-learning/tags" target="_blank">Repository</a>.
+This script is used in my repository <a href="https://github.com/belwals/docker-learning/tags" target="_blank">ReposDocker Learningitory</a>, to automatically generate tags with each commit and push them to the remote repository, ensuring clear version tracking and traceability.

-Feel free to customize the script or the alias according to your preferences.
-This script enhances the efficiency of managing tags in your Git workflow.
+Feel free to adapt the script and alias to your specific workflow preferences.